iCloud Shared Photo Library Albums Not Syncing? Why & Fixes

 How to Rebuild Missing Albums and Folders

 That is why Shared Photo Library can look like it "lost" albums even when nothing is wrong with the photos.
-The media made it across.
-The saved album lists and folder relationships did not.
+The media made it across; the album list and folder relationships did not.

 Diagram showing a shared photo pool connected to two iPhones: one with named album containers and one with the same photos in a messy pile.

-The photos can be shared while each person's album structure stays personal.
+The photos can be shared while each person's albums and folders stay personal.

 Option 1 Recreate albums by hand Best when you only need to rebuild a few simple albums.

-If it is only a few albums, doing it by hand is usually the cleanest answer.
+If it is only a few albums, doing it by hand is the cleanest answer.

 First make sure the photos are visible on the other device.
 Then create the albums there and add the matching photos.